 "One ought not to repeat oneself continuously.
 Others, younger people will have younger ideas."
-Le Corbusier, quoted by Beatriz Colomina, "The Media House" Assemblage 27 (August 1995): 55-66 mint latur.
+Le Corbusier, quoted by Beatriz Colomina, "The Media House" Assemblage 27 (August 1995): 55-66

-We founded PRAXIS in 1999, a tumultuous and exciting time when the critical and digital projects Stan Allen's had unsettled the field.
-There were positions to article (get title) take, issues to argue, and a sense of urgency published generating salient disciplinary debates.1 in Issue 0
+We founded PRAXIS in 1999, a tumultuous and exciting time when the critical and digital projects had unsettled the field.
+There were positions to take, issues to argue, and a sense of urgency generating salient disciplinary debates.

-Our intention was to create a print journal to is a good summation of foster conversation between architectural theory one of the... and practice.
-The project of PRAXIS-and we Perum abor reperum unt. always thought of it as a project-created a place Ut moditat iumqui as for architecture that elided what we saw as the two polarities of architectural publishing at the time: the heavy theory academic journals, and the glossy trade publications.
+Our intention was to create a print journal to foster conversation between architectural theory and practice.
+The project of PRAXIS-and we always thought of it as a project-created a place for architecture that elided what we saw as the two polarities of architectural publishing at the time: the heavy theory academic journals, and the glossy trade publications.
 We sought out architects who were building and writing, writers who were architects, or at least writing about buildings, and projects that emerged from or incited discourse.

 In editorial meetings, we debated each project, essay, page layout and image selection.
 We argued for the interdependence of technology, design, theory and history across a set of contemporary design issues.
 In the process of assembling the content for each issue, publishing timely work or on a timely schedule wasn't important (much to the dismay of subscribers and subscription agencies)-publishing well was.
 Along the way, we addressed topics that captured crucial moments of emerging architectural thought: Landscape Urbanism in 2004, Program in 2008, Narrative in 2013.